frenchja/jaf502/source/regression/index.markdown

 ## The Final Countdown:  Testing sets of parameters

 Download the file [here]().
-I test to see whether the set of predictors "Burglary" and "Auto"(Theft) add to the prediction of "Murder"”" once "Assault" and "Robbery" are taken into account (i.e., "over and above Assault and Robbery").
+I test to see whether the set of predictors "Burglary" and "Auto"(Theft) add to the prediction of "Murder" once "Assault" and "Robbery" are taken into account (i.e., "over and above Assault and Robbery").

 Model C: Murder&#770; = b<sub>0</sub> + b<sub>1</sub> Assault + b<sub>2</sub> Robbery